Rizato/Rizato.github.io/_posts/2025-12-15-introduction-to-ragelang.md

 tags: [announcement, langjam]
 ---

 Welcome to the Ragelang blog.
-Hre I will be discussing the progress, decisions, and methodologies while building a language and game for [Langjam Gamejam 2025](https://langjamgamejam.com).
+Here I will be discussing the progress, decisions, and methodologies while building a language and game for [Langjam Gamejam 2025](https://langjamgamejam.com).

 ## What is Ragelang

-ragelang is all about giving the developer the rage inducing experience of playing a rage game while developing.
+Ragelang is all about giving the developer the rage-inducing experience of playing a rage game while developing.

-In ragelang, all of a program's characters must be supported by characters beneath, or they will fall.
+In Ragelang, all of a program's characters must be supported by characters beneath, or they will fall.
 Falling characters will continue until they land on another character, or until they fall out of the program entirely.

-Each ragelang program is made up of three parts; the found, supports, and the code itself.
+Each Ragelang program is made up of three parts: the foundation, supports, and the code itself.

 ### Foundation